100 Famous Logos: Design Lessons & Brand Strategy for 2026

 A logo that communicates a feeling of care, family, and heritage.

-- The Fact: The logo is based on the family crest of the founder, Henri Nestlé.
+- The Fact: The logo is based on the family crest of Henri Nestlé, the founder.
 It features a nest with a mother bird feeding her young.
-The number of chicks was reduced from three to two in 1988 to reflect the “average” modern family better.
+The number of chicks was reduced from three to two in 1988 to better reflect the “average” modern family.

 - My Take: The symbol is a powerful metaphor for nurturing and family values, which is perfect for a food company with many products aimed at children.
 The decision to change the number of chicks shows how even heritage brands must adapt to social changes.